 A 3rd weekly division was introduced for the 1977 season; an 8-cylinder stock car division dubbed the Street Stocks implemented by United president Harvey Tattersall Jr in hopes to boost car counts.
 The Grand Americans began to lose weekly competitors due to the escalating costs to be competitive.
 The Street Stock division debuted on May 7, 1977 with a 3 car, 5-lap race won by Dennis Kardos.
-By the Mid Season Championship event held during July 4th weekend, their feature lengths were increased to 15 laps and by season's end, the car counts were booming.
+Half way through the season, their feature lengths were increased to 20 laps and by season's end, the car counts were booming.
 Bob Faiella won a division best 6 times and took the points title by only 4 points over Kardos and 16 over Ed Reed.
 Collectively, those top 3 point runners won 10 of the 13 events during the inaugural season.

 The season opening Blast Off '77 Modified open competition brought many of the region's best drivers to the shoreline oval – though many endured rough nights during qualifying this year.
 Geoff Bodine had a tough go-around driving Dick Armstrong's #1.
 He crashed in both his heat & the feature – his night ending with a DNF.
 Ollie Silva crashed violently during his heat – an incident which also involved Ron Bouchard.
 Silva was uninjured but done for the night as well.
 Bouchard's team, however, was able to get him back out for the consolation round.
 He not only won that event but went on to capture the 100 lap victory as well in the Judkins #2X Vega – surviving challenges from both Fred DeSarro and Bob Polverari who finished behind Bouchard at the checkereds.

 George "Moose" Hewitt won the Modified Championship by 20 points over Joe Tiezzi – both were 2-time feature winners.
 It was the first of Hewitt's 5 Speedbowl Modified Track Championships he would win during his career.
-Bill Greco, once considered the King of United Racing for his many victories and championships at other United tracks in the 1950's & 1960's, won both the Memorial Day and Mid-Season 100 lap events.
+Bill Greco, once considered the King of United Racing for his many victories and championships at other United tracks in the 1950's & 1960's, led the division in wins with 3 (including both the Memorial Day and Mid-Season 100 lap events) in his return to weekly Speedbowl competition driving the Joe Zenga #06.
 Tiezzi won the prestigious Waterford 200 – the 1st leg of the season ending Grand Slam Series.
-Don Bunnell won that series' final 2 events (both 100 lappers) as well as the Fall Stinger to close out the season with an incredible 3-straight 100 lap Modified feature event victories.
+Don Bunnell tied Greco for the division lead with 3 wins, including the Schaeffer 100 event held on Labor Day weekend.

 For a 3rd and final time, Harvey Tattersall Jr crowned a Sportsman Modified Champion and this season it was young gun Rick Donnelly taking top honors.
 Sportsman cars, who competed on the track within the Modified division, had separate points tallied to crown their champion.
 Donnelly finished 300 points ahead of Rick Erlandson and Len Podbielski who tied for second place.
 Donnelly also finished 5th in the Modified's overall standings.
 At the time considered the most promising young talent in the Speedbowl's Modified division, Donnelly was a fan favorite as well – winning the Most Popular Driver Award.